 - Take additional graduate-level courses from a seminary accredited by the Association of Theological Schools.
 This coursework must include survey courses in systematic theology, Old Testament, New Testament, and church history.
 Each course must be three semester hours or equivalent.

-- Complete a year of residency at North Park Theological Seminary or complete Covenant Orientation (Candidates preparing for ministry primarily in the Hispanic community, and for whom Spanish is the primary language, may receive their training from CHET.)
+- Complete Covenant Orientation (Candidates preparing for ministry primarily in the Hispanic community, and for whom Spanish is the primary language, may receive their training from CHET.)
 Please note: those enrolled in Covenant Orientation must complete Vocational Excellence and Theology of the ECC prior to being invited into the commissioning process.

 - Spend two years in a mentoring relationship approved by the Ordered Ministry.

 - Participate in the Covenant Pension Plan or the Ministers’ 403(b) plan if serving a Covenant church/institution.

 - Submit a completed Minister’s Profile Form, signed baptism statement, Disclosure Form, and criminal record screening

 Once the candidate has completed the above requirements, he or she notifies the Ordered Ministry and is placed on the commissioning candidate list.
 If you would like to verify if your name is on the list of potential candidates, please contact the Ordered Ministry.
 Note that the commissioning process takes about a year and always culminates with the service of ordination, commissioning, and consecration at the Covenant Annual Meeting in June.
 Therefore, if a candidate wishes to be commissioned in any given June, he or she must enter into the process no later than July 15 of the previous year.

 - The Ordered Ministry sends all potential candidates an email in June asking them to formally enter the process to be commissioned at next year’s Annual Meeting.

 - The candidate responds before July 15.

-- The Department of the Ordered Ministry sends all candidates the required paperwork for the process, including an application for commissioning, and questions for the final ordination/commissioning/transfer paper.
+- The Ordered Ministry sends all candidates the required paperwork for the process, including an application for commissioning and questions for the final ordination/commissioning/transfer paper.

 - The candidate sends the completed commissioning application (including recommendation of Covenant church where membership is held) and final paper to the conference office by August 15.